lorensen/VTKExamples/src/VTKBook/12Chapter12.md

     withdraw .
 ```

 The first part of this script consists of the standard procedure for renderer and interactor creation that can be found in almost all of the VTK Tcl scripts.
 The next section creates the objects necessary for drawing an outline around all of the stock data.
 A vtkAppendPolyData filter is used to append all of the stock data together.
 This is then sent through a vtkOutlineFilter to create a bounding box around the data.
 A mapper and actor are created to display the result.
 In the next part of this script, we define the procedure to add stock data to this visualization.
 The procedure takes five arguments: the name of the stock, the label we want displayed, and the x, y, z coordinates defining where to position the label.
 The first line of the procedure indicates that the variable ren1 should be visible to this procedure.
 By default the procedure can only access its own local variables.
-Next, we create the label using a vtkTextSource , vtkPolyDataMapper , and vtkFollower .
+Next, we create the label using a vtkTextSource, vtkPolyDataMapper, and vtkFollower.
 The names of these objects are all prepended with the variable “ $prefix. ” so that the instance names will be unique.
-An instance of vtkFollower is used instead of the usual vtkActor , because we always want the text to be right-side up and facing the camera.
+An instance of vtkFollower is used instead of the usual vtkActor, because we always want the text to be right-side up and facing the camera.
 The vtkFollower class provides this functionality.
 The remaining lines position and scale the label appropriately.
 We set the origin of the label to the center of its data.
 This insures that the follower will rotate about its center point.
 The next group of lines creates the required objects to read in the data, pass it through a tube filter and a transform filter, and finally display the result.
 The tube filter uses the scalar data (stock volume in this example) to determine the radius of the tube.
 The mapper also uses the scalar data to determine the coloring of the tube.
 The transform filter uses a transform object to set the stock’s position based on the value of the variable zpos.
 For each stock, we will increment zpos by 10, effectively shifting the next stock over 10 units from the current stock.
 This prevents the stocks from being stacked on top of each other.
 We also use the transform to compress the x-axis to make the data easier to view.
 Next, we add this stock as an input to the append filter and add the actors and followers to the renderer.
 The last line of the procedure sets the follower’s camera to be the active camera of the renderer.
 Back in the main body of the Tcl script, we invoke the AddStock procedure four times with four different stocks.
 Finally, we add the outline actor and customize the renderer and camera to  four different stocks.
 Finally, we add the outline actor and customize the renderer and camera to

-**Figure 12--10** Two views from the stock visualization script.
+**Figure 12-10** Two views from the stock visualization script.
 The top shows closing price over time; the bottom shows volume over time ( stocks.tcl ).

 produce a nice initial view.
 Two different views of the result are
-displayed in **Figure12--10** .
+displayed in **Figure 12-10**.
 The top image shows a history of stock
 closing prices for our four stocks.
 The color and width of these lines
 correspond to the volume of the stock on that day.
 The lower image
 more clearly illustrates the changes in stock volume by looking at the
 data from above.

-A legitimate complaint with **Figure12--10** is that the changing
+A legitimate complaint with **Figure 12-10** is that the changing
 width of the tube makes it more difficult to see the true shape of the
 price verses the time curve.
 We can solve this problem by using a
 ribbon filter followed by a linear extrusion filter, instead of the